CCOSTAN/Home-AssistantConfig/README.md

 * (IFTTT) Blink ALL lights if Winds get to 70MPH - Hurricance warning.
 * Sets up the front lights in the house with preset colors depending on the month.
 * On motion from Doorbell (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
+* When someone rings the Doorbell (IFTTT), the backyard and Bathroom lights Flash - Since we might not hear the doorbell.

 **Time Based Automation TimeLine**
 ```